 The central bank of the U.S. – also known as the Federal Reserve – is charged by Congress with maintaining economic and financial stability.
 Mainly, it tries to keep the economy afloat by raising or lowering the cost of borrowing money, and its actions have a great deal of influence on your wallet.

 Officials on the Fed’s rate-setting Federal Open Market Committee (FOMC) typically meet eight times a year.
 The Fed looks at a broad range of economic indicators, but most notably, it pays attention to employment and inflation data.
-The Fed’s latest two-day meeting took place July 9-10.
+The Fed’s next two-day meeting takes place Sept.
+15-16.

 Why does the Fed raise or lower interest rates?

 The logic goes like this: When the economy slows – or merely even looks like it could – the Fed may choose to lower interest rates.
 This action incentivizes businesses to invest and hire more, and it encourages consumers to spend more freely, helping to propel growth.
 On the contrary, when the economy looks like it may be growing too fast, the Fed may decide to hike rates, causing employers and consumers to tap the brakes on their financial decisions.

 “When the Fed raises or reduces the cost of money, it affects interest rates across the board,” says Greg McBride, CFA, Bankrate chief financial analyst.
 “One way or another, it’s going to impact savers and borrowers.”